Soft Eyes: Plot

 At City Hall, Herc stumbles across Mayor Royce receiving oral sex from his secretary.
 Concerned for his career, Herc approaches Carver for advice about the situation, but Carver says the problem is beyond his pay grade and suggests they take it to Major Stan Valchek, who has more experience with politics.
 Valchek meets with Herc and reassures him that he could climb in rank if he keeps quiet about the incident, and can use the information against Royce if the mayor moves to punish him.
 Wilson visits Carcetti's house and finds him playing Battleship with his daughter, having assumed he has already lost the race for mayor.
 Carcetti meets with members of the Fraternal Order of Police, who admit that they are reluctant to endorse him with Royce leading in the polls.
 Carcetti convinces them to hold back their active support for Royce.
 As they leave, Valchek tells him that he achieved the best outcome possible under the circumstances.
 Wilson urges Carcetti to prepare for his debate with Royce, but the candidate remains pessimistic.
 Royce considers moving Herc out of his security detail and checks with Parker to see if he has friends high up in the department.

 In prison, Namond and his mother De'Londa visit his father Wee-Bey, who asks how Namond's work with Bodie is progressing; De'Londa threatens to withhold money for Namond's school supplies if he doesn't commit himself to Bodie.
 Back in the neighborhood, Namond and Michael ask if the latter and his younger brother can work for Bodie to earn money for school supplies.
 When Bodie refuses to employ them both, Namond suggests that Michael could take his job until he has the funds he needs.
 Carver and Bunk drive up, still looking for Lex; Bodie promises to contact them if he sees Lex, knowing that he is probably dead.
-While Namond and Michael meet their friends, Stanfield lieutenant Monk Metcalf arrives and hands out money.
+While Namond and Michael meet their friends, Stanfield lieutenant Monk Metcalf arrives and hands out money for school supplies.
 When Michael refuses to accept the money, Marlo confronts Michael and is impressed by his defiance.
 Donut pulls up in a stolen SUV, but the boys are spotted by Carver and forced to flee.
 Randy is caught by Officer Eddie Walker, who confiscates his money for school.
 Carver warns the boys against stealing more cars.
 Namond returns home to find that his mother has laid out new clothes for him despite her threats.